Sharp sound for every room: The best speakers for music in 2024

 Alternative retailers

-It should come as no surprise that Marshall has made it into our list.
-As a brand that's so iconic, it had a lot to live up to with its range of audio products - and this one absolutely does.
+It should be no surprise that Marshall has made it to our list.
+As a brand that's so iconic, it had a lot to live up to with its range of audio products – and this one absolutely does.
 In our review of the Marshall Middleton, we found it to be, as the company claims, one of the heaviest and loudest Bluetooth speakers out there.
 All that power and style in something that can be (just about) lifted one-handed?
 Yes.
-Inside the beautifully detailed yet robust case lies two 3-inch 15W woofers and two 3/5-inch 10W tweeters - plus a couple of passive radiators.
+Inside the beautifully detailed yet robust case lies two 3-inch 15W woofers, two 3/5-inch 10W tweeters, and a couple of passive radiators.

-There's an IP67 rating for water and dust resistance and the all-important battery life of around 20 hours - so it really does tick the portable box.
-But the reason you'll splash your cash on this mighty yet mini Marshall is the sound.
+There's an IP67 rating for water and dust resistance and the all-important battery life of around 20 hours – so it ticks the portable box.
+But you'll splash your cash on this mighty yet mini Marshall because of the sound.
 It will eat rock and roll for breakfast and still have more power left over.
 Stunning.

 Pros